cbneo/NetView/README.md

 ## Notes

-"most accurate july 2005 yt rev ever, even though it's pretty much kamtape under the hood"
+"most accurate july 2005 yt rev ever, this is better than YuoToob and KamTape"

 hi there, here's all you need to know about this:
 - you need at least PHP 8.0
-- the vendor folder is preloaded
+- the vendor and data folder is preloaded
 - free to use and distribute idc honestly
 - the videos and thumbnails are stored in the data folder located in the root of the src
-- it's pretty much boring
+- you don't need the fcking cdn because the conversion to .flv and .webm and thumbs generation are in my_videos_post.php
-- to connect to the db, you need to change the credentials in "SRC_ROOT\needed\config.ini" and "SRC_ROOT\cdn\needed\config.ini"
+- to connect to the db, you need to change the credentials in "SRC_ROOT\needed\config.ini"
-- idk
+- i removed the e-mail confirmation from upload page but to protect need login
+- I SPENT HOURS EDITING THIS MESSED UP YUOTOOB SRC AND TONI REMOVED IT.

 known bugs:
-- maybe the email confirmation system idk
+- thumbs generation

 that's all folks
+join to netview.duckdns.org